falkirks/Miner/README.md

 ### Composer.json "protection"
 It would be suboptimal if people ran `composer install` without the wrapper.
 If you want to minimize the chance of this happening, you can add `#miner` to the very beginning of the `composer.json` on its own line.
 This will make the JSON invalid so composer will throw errors when using it, but Miner will fix the JSON before it is sent to composer.

+### Using Miner
+Using miner is easy.
+Just download composer and install